xJust3M/english-for-designers/07-year-in-review/index.md

 I was happy, very happy about my life thanks to this relationship.
 Not noticing the other person is not.
 When looking back at it, I don't understand myself.
 If I could travel back in time, I'd prolly slap myself and tell my few months younger me to open his damn eyes and realize some things.
 When having these thoughts, self-hatred is not an uncommon thing, but I don't want to fall into this.
 I don't want to hate myself, I still want to have faith in myself and believe I can get better.

 Things were going downward spiral gradually, but I just couldn't fully realize my mistakes until a recent event.
 Everything seemed fine during that time.
 I bought myself a new PC I planned on building.
 But when building it, I accidentaly broke a $340 motherboard.
 When taking it to a repairshop, I was really stressed it also took down the $500 CPU with it or something.
 I was extremely anxious about it.
 But I had no idea it's literally nothing to what was yet to come.
-Our relationship got to a critical point as I did the most stupid thing a person can do in a relationship.
+Our relationship got to a critical point as few weeks prior I did the most stupid thing a person can do in a relationship which came to light.

 I lied.
 Hiding the fact I met someone.